JoaoCampos07/Docker/General-questions.md

 Containers offer the __benefits of isolation, portability, agility, scalability, and control__ across the whole application lifecycle workflow.

 ### What is Docker ?
-Is a platform to build, deploy and run applications in a consisttent matter (across environemnts withou `It works on my machine!`).
+Is a platform to build, deploy and run applications in a consisttent matter (across environemnts without `It works on my machine!`).
 > Docker is an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run on the cloud or on-premises.
 Docker is also a company that promotes and evolves this technology.

 ### What i need to run docker containers on my Windows development machine ?